pactumjs/pactum/docs/contract-testing.md

 ### Provider Verification

-Provider Verification is performed at providers pipeline.
+Provider Verification is performed at the provider's pipeline.

 During provider verification, each request is sent to the provider, and the actual response it generates is compared with the minimal expected response described in the consumer test.